CartStack

 View CartStack’s Brand Guidelines

-Developed by Fallis Design, this comprehensive brand guidelines document provides CartStack with a complete visual language system—covering logo usage, color palettes, typography, custom iconography, illustrations, and visual accents.
-In addition to defining the brand’s look and feel, the work included UX-focused recommendations to guide layout, hierarchy, and overall consistency across both marketing and product experiences.
+Developed by Fallis Design, this comprehensive brand guidelines document provides CartStack with a complete visual language system, covering logo usage, color palettes, typography, custom iconography, illustrations, and visual accents.
+Complementing the look and feel of the brand definition, the work also included UX-focused recommendations that would guide layout and hierarchy for overall consistency across both marketing and product experiences.